-Payments for future acquisition of investments represent deposits made to foreign parties which may be used to acquire investment securities.
-These include deposits made to Inter-Pacific Securities Sdn Berhad (IPSSB), a related party under common ownership who acts as stockbroker of the Company (see Note 16.3).
-Interest income from these deposits amounting to P17,268, P1,389,222 and P63,596 for the years ended June 30, 2023, 2022 and 2021, respectively, is presented as part of Interest Income under Other Income (Expenses) section in the statements of comprehensive income (see Note 15).
+Payments for future acquisition of investments represent deposits made to foreign parties for future acquisition of investment securities.
+These include deposits made to Inter-Pacific Securities Sdn Berhad (IPSSB), a related party under common ownership who acts as stockbroker of the Parent Company.

+Other receivables include outstanding warranty claims, finance commissions and interest income.